 Few things are more enjoyable than reading the case studies I’ve come across over the years.

-When his income from the planners hit six figures a little under two years ago, he quit his job to work on the business full-time.
-Just four years into running his still-profitable business full-time, he broke $2 million in revenue—and has seen his life transformed.
+When his income from the planners hit six figures a little less than two years ago, he quit his job to work on the business full-time.
+Just four years into running his still-profitable business full-time, he broke $2 million in revenue—and has seen his life transform.

 Many entrepreneurs take one of two paths to economic freedom today: (1) quitting their job and launching a traditional small business, such as a shop or a restaurant, or (2) trying to scale a startup into the next company to go public or get acquired by a big corporation.

 But the million-dollar, one-person business entrepreneurs have embraced a new, third path—one in which a single individual or business partners can extend their capabilities to achieve what it would normally take a larger team to do.
 What they’re pulling off takes effort, but the changing nature of work, the growth of automation, and technological developments that unlock market access are making it easier by the day.
 “There is a way of thinking that scales beyond them,” says Eric Scott, a partner at SciFi VC, a venture capital firm in San Francisco founded by Max Levchin, cofounder of PayPal.

 What’s driving the growth of the million-dollar, one-person business?
 One factor is the internet, which has enabled individual entrepreneurs to plunge into a vast global marketplace cheaply and quickly.
 It has become much easier to quickly set up a business’s legal structure, operations, and distribution, says Scott.
 Thanks to cloud-based storage, buying expensive servers—once a huge barrier to entry for startups—is no longer mandatory.